 The universe is not expanding, but scientists think it is.
 There was no one time inflationary big bang, but scientists think there was.
 Instead, the way forward is to transform the current scientific conception into a process that is parallel, intermittent, and galaxy local.
 Parallelism is great.
 Nature is often parallel.
 While nature may have unique behaviours, especially at small scale, larger scale occurrences tend to be in discernable patterns that are repeated elsewhere in the Universe.

-As I have discussed many times on this blog, a galaxy central supermassive black hole can develop a Planck particle core which under certain conditions can breach the event horizon at the poles and escape as Planck plasma jets.
+As I have discussed many times on this blog, a galaxy central supermassive black hole can develop a Planck point charge core which under certain conditions can breach the event horizon at the poles and escape as Planck scale point charge plasma jets.
 Those jets will cool and react and one of the inflating products of the reactions is an enormous volume of spacetime æther which flows outward in each galaxy.
 As the spacetime æther is expanding from each galaxy, it eventually runs into the spacetime æther expansion from other galaxies.
 Statistically, the expansions from all the galaxies would tend to balance out, although certainly it is possible for large scale anisotropies to develop such as clusters and voids.
-Therefore we now understand that a photon travelling through and by galaxies will always experience expansion after expansion.
+Therefore we now understand that a photon travelling through and by galaxies will always experience expansion after expansion at slightly different rates.
 These galaxy local opposing expansions takes the wind right out of the sails of Universe expansion.